Copyright The OpenTelemetry Authors

 from importlib import import_module

-from typing import Any, Callable, Collection
+from typing import TYPE_CHECKING, Any, Callable, Collection

 from urllib.parse import urlencode